suhanaislam52/Bank-Service-Chatbot/README.md

 (Note: Clicking "Raw" will download the file directly to your system.)

-### Presentation File
-You can download the presentation [here](https://github.com/suhanaislam52/Bank-Service-Chatbot/raw/main/Presentation.pptx).

 ### Video File
-You can download the video [here](https://github.com/suhanaislam52/Bank-Service-Chatbot/raw/main/Presentation_video.mp4).
+You can download the video by clicking [here](https://github.com/suhanaislam52/Bank-Service-Chatbot/raw/main/Presentation/YourVideoFile.mp4).

+(Note: Clicking "Raw" will download the file directly to your system.)